What is CRM and why is it important

 - Last order date – the date when the customer placed the last order.

 - Filtering by products ordered – gives you the option to see a list of all customers who have ordered a particular product.

-- Filtering by order status – gives you the option to filter your customers by their order status.
+- Filtering by order status allows you to filter your customers by their order status.

-bbPress – This is one of the most popular forum management plugins for WordPress.
-You can use bbPress to create your own forums system, where your WordPress users can have open discussions on any topic.
+bbPress – This is one of WordPress’s most popular forum management plugins.
+You can use bbPress to create your own forum system, where your WordPress users can discuss any topic openly.
 The bbPress module of Users Insights will automatically add the following data to the user profile: